danielbereza50/courseProjects/README.md

 1st method
 - The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server and connect the wp-config for the MySQL db

-Import the .sql file in the root directory of the theme's folder, zip format perferred, and then import via phpmyadmin
+Import the .sql file in the root directory of the theme's folder, and then import via phpmyadmin, zip format perferred

 Update your db with :